-- problems when debugging - problems with message flows if you use timestamps to control the flow of messages - misinformation - Solution: Set the CVT field so that it agrees with the UTC leap seconds.
+- Problems when debugging - Problems with message flows if you use timestamps to control the flow of messages - Misinformation - Solution: Set the CVT field so that it is consistent with the UTC leap seconds.
 Alternatively, add an offset to adjust a z/OS timestamp reading.
-For example, add 20 seconds when trying to get the CURRENT_TIME in ESQL.
+For example, add 20 seconds when trying to get the CURRENT\TIME in ESQL.

-The message does not stop executing at any breakpoint:
+The message does not stop processing at breakpoints:

-- Scenario: Message processing continues when a breakpoint is encountered. - Explanation: This could be a timing problem, or you may have set the wrong parameters for the debug session. - Solution: Check your launch configuration setting.
+- Scenario: Message processing continues when a breakpoint is encountered. - Explanation: This error could be caused by a timing problem, or if you have set the wrong parameters for the debug session. - Solution: Check your launch configuration setting.
 Ensure you have specified the correct Flow Project, HostName and Flow Engine for the debug session.
 Restart the debug session.